objectionary/opeo-maven-plugin/src/it/spring-fat/README.md

 this directory.
 So, you need to be inside the `opeo-maven-plugin` directory.

+**Warning!**
+Not all bytecode classes are represented in the PHI expressions.
+We still don't implement all the bytecode instructions in the PHI expressions.
+Moreover, even for some instructions that we do implement, we still have issues related to incorrect XMIR representation.
+Therefore, in most cases, we just skip those classes that either have unsupported instructions or have incorrect XMIR representation.
+Moreover, the current representation of the PHI expressions is not the final one.
+We are still working on improving it.

 ## Jeo Only

 If you need to check only the current version of `jeo-maven-plugin`